AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Once the author enters the BlueJeans event url, the date and time will be auto populated.
 1. Add an instructor to the event.
 The instructor will now have elevated privileges as a Presenter in a BlueJeans event.

-Administrators, managers, and learners can enroll learners&nbsp;to&nbsp;the created course.
+Administrators, managers, and learners can enroll learners to the created course.
 Upon enrollment, the learner receives an email.
 The learner can sign in to their Learning Manager account to view the program details and take the course.

 When the course is complete, the completion report gets triggered after a scheduled duration.
 The administrator can see the completion report to check the attendance and score of the learners.